 A jury duty notice is rarely received with great enthusiasm.
-It can feel like a burden, requiring time away from work and interrupting your routine.
-However, jury duty is really your opportunity to oversee the work of the judicial branch.
-In addition to ruling on the facts of a case, your job is to evaluate the judge, prosecutors, attorneys, and the court system itself.
+It can feel like a burden, requiring time away from work or family.
+It interrupts your routine.
+However, jury duty is really your opportunity to oversee the work of the executive and judicial branches of your government.

 Penalties for Skipping Jury Service